How to sell your house at auction for the best price

 With auctions, the picture is completely different.
 There will be an entry fee, which will vary between auction houses.
 Like online estate agents, you have to pay this fee regardless of whether your house sells or not.

-If your property does sell then you’ll pay the auction house a percentage commission fee of the final hammer price.
+If you successfully sell your house at auction, then you’ll pay the auction house a percentage commission fee of the final hammer price.
 Typically, this amounts to 2.5%.

 However, it’s not that simple as you end up paying for the legal pack as well.
 This document will need to be checked by your solicitor and they might charge anywhere up to £500.